KaoriH/trailhead-progress/README.md

 - Developer Beginner
 - Build an Event Registration App
 - Developer Intermediate
+- Build a Data Model for a Recruiting App

 ## 🚀 In Progress

 - Prepare for Your Salesforce Platform App Builder Certification